dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 ### Intensity values

 Intensity values are related to physical tissue characteristics.
-So the actual value of an image has more meaning that in standard imaging.
+So, we can say that the actual voxel value in medical imaging has more meaning that in standard imaging.

 ### Anatomical Orientations

 <img src="images/preliminaries/orientation_definition.png" width="400"/>

 Orientations are typically encoded in a three letter code.
-We need to be really careful since different images can have totally diferent letter codes!
+We need to be really careful since different images often have totally different letter codes!

 **The code always describes to positive direction of each axis!**